thoresonjd/pvz-izombie-bungee-glitch-autohotkey/README.md

 ## Usage

-The script requires the positions of the Bungie Zombie's "seed" card and the sunflower's tile.
+The script requires the positions of the Bungee Zombie's "seed" card and the sunflower's tile.
 The screen coordinates for both can be retrieved from AutoHotkey Window Spy.
 Simply move the mouse cursor over the target and mark down the default client coordinates.
 The x-coordinate is on the left, and the y-coordinate is on the right.

 <div align="center">
     <img src="./assets/ahk-window-spy.png" style="height: 10vw;" alt="Window Spy"/>